Enhanced channel estimation for near-field IRS-aided multi-user MIMO system via a large deep residual network: Introduction

 A diversity of new algorithms and techniques have been investigated by scholars for the CE problem of IRS-aided communication networks \cite{Zheng2022A-Survey}.
-For example, three channel estimators were developed in \cite{Wang2023One-Bit} for uplink CE of IRS-assisted multi-user (MU) massive MISO systems.
-Specifically, the 1st estimator cleverly utilized the element sparsity of cascaded channels for optimization; Secondly, the 2nd estimator delved into the sparsity of the common row structure inherent in the IRS to base station (BS) channel; Finally, the 3rd estimator further integrated the sparsity of common row and column structures induced by the limited scattering environment around the user, thereby achieving more refined CE.
-In addition, a Bayesian CE method for IRS-enabled millimeter wave (mmWave) massive MIMO networks was proposed in \cite{Kim2023Bayesian}.
+For example, three channel estimators were developed by Wang et al. \cite{Wang2023One-Bit} for the uplink CE of IRS-assisted multi-user (MU) massive multiple-input single-output (MISO) systems.
+Specifically, the first estimator cleverly utilized the element sparsity of cascaded channels for optimization; the second estimator delved into the sparsity of the common row structure inherent in the IRS to base station (BS) channel; finally, the third estimator further integrated the sparsity of common row and column structures induced by the limited scattering environment around the user, thereby achieving more refined CE.
+In addition, a Bayesian CE method for IRS-enabled millimeter wave (mmWave) massive multiple-input multiple-output (MIMO) networks was proposed by Kim et al. \cite{Kim2023Bayesian}.
 Numerical analysis indicated that the introduction of active sensors significantly reduced the needed training cost of the designed CE algorithm.
-Subsequently, a two-stage strategy was proposed in \cite{Chen2024Joint} for estimating the sensing and communication (SAC) channels in a self-sensing IRS aided mmWave integrated sensing and communication (ISAC) network.
+Subsequently, a two-stage strategy was proposed by Chen et al. \cite{Chen2024Joint} for estimating the sensing and communication channels in a self-sensing IRS-aided mmWave integrated sensing and communication (ISAC) network.
 Experimental results verified the availability of the constructed two-stage scheme.
-In 2022, two novel anchor assisted CE methods were investigated in \cite{Guan2022Anchor-Assisted}, and the results showed that scheme I was most suitable when the BS had a significant quantity of antennas, while scheme II was more effective otherwise.
-In addition to focusing on researching high-performance and low complexity CE algorithms, a productive transmission protocol for CE and beam tracking was developed in \cite{Zheng2022Intelligent}, which independently processed satellite as well as user in a distributed way, greatly lessening the complexity of implementation.
+In 2022, two novel anchor-assisted CE methods were investigated by Guang et al. \cite{Guan2022Anchor-Assisted}, and the results showed that scheme I was most suitable when the BS had a significant quantity of antennas, whereas scheme II was more effective otherwise.
+In addition to focusing on researching high-performance and low-complexity CE algorithms, a productive transmission protocol for CE and beam tracking was developed by Zheng et al. \cite{Zheng2022Intelligent}, which independently processed satellites as well as users in a distributed way, greatly lessening the complexity of implementation.